Finistere/rust-graphql-exercise/README.md

 All tests were done by hand...
 For a real production project I would focus on functional tests.
 I would start the application locally with a [LocalStack](https://docs.localstack.cloud/overview/) docker image imitating DynamoDB and execute GraphQL requests on it.
 I'm not sure in which language I would write those tests though, either in Rust or in TypeScript as the tooling to generate GraphQL clients is probably better.
+The project also obviously needs proper CI (clippy, format, test...).

 ## Documentation